Table of Contents

 E- Jesus and the apostles observed the seventh-day Sabbath.

-Jesus made it His custom to keep each Sabbath by attending worship services.
-“And he came to Nazareth, where he had been brought up: and, as his custom was, he went into the synagogue on the sabbath day, and stood up for to read” (Lu 4:16).
+Jesus made it His custom to keep each Sabbath by attending worship services (Lu.
+4:16).
 Jesus said He did not come to destroy the Law, but to fill it to the fullest spiritual meaning “Think not that I am come to destroy the law, or the prophets: I am not come to destroy, but to fulfil.
-For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled” (Mt 5:17-18).
+For verily I say unto you, Till heaven and earth pass, one jot or one tittle shall in no wise pass from the law, till all be fulfilled” (Matt.
+5:17-18).

 F- Baptism is meant to memorialize the Resurrection not the Sabbath.